 During your residency audit, you may expect the auditor to request certain information and documentation tending to establish your residency status.
 This information might include personal records, business activity documents, and financial records.
 Due to the sensitivity of this information, auditors should handle such personal information in a confidential manner.

 The documents an auditor may request run a significant range, and may relate to issues including real estate, personal property, business records, financial records, and personal records.
-Specifically, you could reasonably expect an auditor to request: information about your purchase, sale or lease of your home, escrow documents, homeowners or renters’ insurance information, documents regarding your vehicle or watercraft, travel logs, personal calendars, your employment agreements, cancelled checks or bank statements, credit card receipts and/or statements, or even your voter registration information.
+The residency audit attorneys at our Los Angeles firm believe that you could reasonably expect an auditor to request: information about your purchase, sale or lease of your home, escrow documents, homeowners or renters’ insurance information, documents regarding your vehicle or watercraft, travel logs, personal calendars, your employment agreements, cancelled checks or bank statements, credit card receipts and/or statements, or even your voter registration information.

 Residency audits take a long time to complete.
 While the FTB sets its goal at 18 months to complete a residency audit, that is generally a best-case scenario.
 Some residency audits can take years to complete.

-The FTB’s audit process and residency calculation can be both very confusing and exacting with regard to certain details.
+The FTB’s audit process and residency calculation can be both very confusing and exacting with regard to certain details unless you retain a Los Angeles residency audit lawyer to advise you.
 California residency audits are often very complicated, and their outcomes can make huge differences in the amount of your tax obligations.
-For diligent, knowledgeable and personalized representation in your residency audit, contact the Los Angeles tax attorneys at the Ben-Cohen Law Firm.
+For diligent, knowledgeable and personalized representation in your residency audit, contact the tax attorneys at the Ben-Cohen Law Firm.